backstage/backstage/docs/frontend-system/architecture/03-extensions.md

 In this case the extension input `items` is an array, where each individual item is an extension that attached itself to the extension inputs of this `id`.

 With the `inputs` not only the `output` of an extensions item is passed to the extension, but also the `node`.
-It is discouraged to consume and/or modify the `node` here.
+However, it is discouraged to consume the `node` here unless needed.
 If we are looking at the `factory` function from the example above we could access the `node` like the following:

 ```tsx
   // ...